Chia-Network/chia-docs/docs/06mempool/mempool.md

 The mempool (or memory pool) is a collection of transactions stored by full nodes, usually in memory, before they are confirmed on the blockchain.
 The mempool is not dictated by the consensus rules; a farmer can change how their mempool functions and customize the rules without permission from other full nodes.

 The mempool is a required facet of Chia is due to the decentralized nature of the blockchain.
 Transaction blocks occur approximately every 47 seconds, and it's impossible to predict who will win a block.
 Therefore, all transactions must be broadcast to the whole network and stored locally until they are confirmed.
-Additionally, it is normal to have more pending transactions than can fit in a single block[TODO: how many?], so the mempool also acts as a queue for inclusion into the blockchain.
+Additionally, it is normal to have more pending transactions than can fit in a single block, so the mempool also acts as a queue for inclusion into the blockchain.

 When a user makes a transaction, it gets sent to a full node, which then verifies it, adds it to the mempool, and broadcasts it to all of its peers.
 Therefore, transactions get propagated to the whole network in a very short period of time.